kyoshino/nightlyttr/README.md

 ## Features

-* Copy Build ID to Clipboard
-* Copy List of Extensions to Clipboard
+* Copy the build ID or list of extensions to the clipboard using the toolbar button
-* Insert Build ID into Textbox
-* Insert List of Extensions into Textbox
+* Insert the build ID or list of extensions into a textbox using the context menu
-* Customize Title Bar
+* Option to customize the Title Bar

-As the screenshot above shows, click the toolbar button to access the add-on’s main features.
-The “insert” items can also be found in the context menu of textboxes on the web.

 ## Limitations